degt/Modyo-Superpowers/README.md

 # Modyo-Superpowers
-Modyo 7 Chrome Extension
+Modyo Chrome Extension

+UPDATED
+Better widgets on Modyo 8

-Increase your Modyo Platform (7.4) productivity with better snippets, search boxes, keyboard commands and more.
+Increase your Modyo Platform (7.4) productivity with :
+*better snippets
+*search boxes
+*keyboard commands and more.